gaeljw/gaeljw.github.io/docs/prometheus_to_otel.markdown

 - a language-agnostic standard with a set of specifications for the 3 telemetry data types: metrics, traces and logs
 - libraries for almost every language
 - a protocol: OpenTelemetry Protocol (also known as OTLP)
-- a “collector” to receive, process and export telemetry data
+- a “collector” to receive, process, and export telemetry data

 It’s also important to note that OpenTelemetry is vendor-agnostic and allows you to use any “backend” you want for storing/analyzing telemetry data: Prometheus, Datadog, New Relic…